 Then, in September 2015, the FDA announced that it was changing Invokana’s warning label to include an increased risk of bone fractures and loss of bone density.
 It cited a two-year study of more than 700 elderly patients in making its decision.
 According to the results of the study, patients who took the drug suffered a higher percentage of bone loss than those who participated but only took a placebo.
 The FDA also mentioned that Invokana users in the study were at an increased risk of fractures as soon as three months after beginning to take the drug.

-Also, the Institute for Safe Medication Practices reported that the FDA had received more than 450 reports of adverse medical events from patients taking Invokana.
-These include kidney stones, kidney failure or impaired function, urinary tract infections and other issues.
+The Institute for Safe Medication Practices reported that the FDA had received more than 450 reports of adverse medical events and complications from patients taking Invokana.
+These include:

 How Baron & Budd Can Help

 Serious questions have been raised as to whether or not the benefits of Invokana are worth the potential risks of taking the medication.
 In addition to the increased risk of diabetic ketoacidosis and bone fractures, drug trials conducted prior to approval of the drug showed that Invokana could also increase the risk of fungal infections.